Registration of the asylum application

 It is worth mentioning the S.A. v.
 Ukraine[1] case before the ECtHR in the context of the SMS’s exclusive authority to register asylum applications.
-In 2019, a Tajik citizen while detained at the pre-trial detention facility filled the asylum application form which was sent by the police department to the SMS.
+In 2019, a Tajik citizen, while detained at the pre-trial detention facility, filled out the asylum application form, which was sent by the police department to the SMS.
 The SMS, without examining the asylum application on the merits, instructed the applicant to submit the application in person or through the prison administration where the applicant was detained.
 The second attempt to submit the asylum application was never received by the SMS.
 Further, the General Prosecutor’s Office of Ukraine decided to extradite the applicant to Tajikistan.
 The appeal against the extradition decision was refused by a final decision of the Kyiv Court of Appeal.
 The domestic courts ruled that the decision to extradite the applicant had been lawful, particularly based on information provided by the SMS indicating that the applicant had not lodged an asylum application.

 Expressing the intention to seek asylum in a Migration Custody Centre